kyguy/kafka-summit-2021/template.md

 We can see messaged being written to our Kafka broker on the left and read from the Kafka broker on the right.

-**NOTE** No other client will be able to read or write to our topic using the secure Kafka port without being tied to our Kafka user
+**NOTE** No other client will be able to read or write to our topic using the secure bootstrap address without being tied to our Kafka user

 So if we were to deploy a userless Kafka consumer

 ```
-kubectl apply -f unknown-kafka-consumer.yaml
+kubectl apply -f examples/unauthenticated-consumer.yaml
 ```
 Like this:
 ```